Tule Lake War Relocation Center: Victory for Tule Lake draft resisters

 Some of the Japanese-American draft resisters wanted to use their cases to challenge their incarceration and loss of rights as US citizens.
 United States v.
-Masaaki Kuwabara, was the only World War II-era Japanese-American draft resistance case to be dismissed out of court based on a due process violation of the U.S. Constitution.
+Masaaki Kuwabara was the only World War II-era Japanese-American draft resistance case to be dismissed out of court based on a due process violation of the U.S. Constitution.
 It was a forerunner of the Korematsu and Endo cases argued before the US Supreme Court, later in December 1944.

 Judge Louis E. Goodman went out of his way to help fellow native Californian and lead defendant Masaaki Kuwabara by hand-picking his defense attorney, Blaine McGowan, who entered a Motion to Quash Proceedings based on the government's abrogation of his client's due process rights, guaranteed to every American citizen by the U.S. Constitution.
 Without explicitly describing Kuwabara as a victim of federal anti-Japanese racism, Judge Goodman viewed the man's experience in this light.
 He ruled against the United States, which incarcerated the defendant in a U.S. concentration camp; categorized him as a Class 4-C Enemy Alien; and then drafted him into military service.
 Kuwabara refused to obey the draft until his rights as an American citizen were restored to him.

 Events since the late 20th century

 Japanese-American activists revisited the civil rights issues of the forced relocation and incarceration of their people from the West Coast.
-They were the only ethnic group associated with the Axis Powers who were incarcerated en masse in the United States.
 In Hawaii, where 150,000 Japanese Americans comprised one-third of the population, only a small number were interned during the war.
 Japanese-American groups began to organize to educate the public, build support for their case, and lobby the government for redress.
 Finally the Japanese American Citizens League joined this movement, although it had initially opposed it.